classicalBit/MKV-Stream-Mapper/README.md

 - Will delete FORCED subtitles (maybe I will make it as an option later).
+This is especially useful for Anime.

 - Will always default the first stream. (why? some TVs dont care about default tags, they will choose the first stream as default)